-Annual Salary means the total annual gross income you receive during a fiscal year for your work in the public day school system (not including summer school) of the District of Columbia, which includes:
+Annual Salary means the pay you receive during a fiscal year for your work in the public day school system (not including summer school) of the District of Columbia, which includes:

 - your base salary;

 - any automatic increases; and

 - longevity allowances.
 [See D.C.
 Code § 38-2021.13(a)]